 Solid edge design and drafting is the basic version which includes basic part and assembly design and basic animation rendering and more basic tools and features.
 This basic version is suitable for those who don’t fully understand the field and don’t want to spend thousands on expensive software in the initial days of their 3D rendering career.

 - Solid Edge Foundation

-The Solid Edge Foundation is a worthwhile upgrade to the Solid Edge Design and Drafting package as it includes additional features such as sheet metal, frame, and weldments, surface modeling.
-More features such as 2.5 axis milling and plastic part design functionality and basic FEA-simulation are also covered under this package.
+The Solid Edge Foundation is a worthwhile upgrade to the Solid Edge Design and Drafting package as it includes additional features such as sheet metal, frame, and weldments, surface modelling.
+More features such as 2.5-axis milling and plastic part design functionality and basic FEA simulation are also covered under this package.

 - Solid Edge Classic

-Solid Edge Classic is the most popular option amongst all 4 packages.
-This classic version includes all the features of a solid edge foundation plus extra features and benefits such as reverse engineering, subdivision modeling, generative design, photo-realistic rendering, dynamic visualization, and CAD direct.
+Solid Edge Classic is the most popular option among all 4 packages.
+This classic version includes all the features of a solid edge foundation plus extra features and benefits such as reverse engineering, subdivision modelling, generative design, photo-realistic rendering, dynamic visualization, and CAD direct.
 This version also adds a standard part library with vendor catalogue integration and engineering references.